Election Information

 Return of Vote by Mail Ballots

-All ballots for the Town Election must be received by 8 pm on March 6th.
+All ballots for an Election must be received by the close of polls on the day of the Election.
 Mail-In Ballots include a return ballot envelope that is addressed to the Town Clerk's Office.
 Ballots cannot be returned to the polling location on Election Day.
-They can be put in the drop box no later than 8 pm on Election Day.
+They can be put in the drop box no later than the close of polls on Election Day.

 Voters who receive a mail-in ballot but do not return it prior to Election Day may appear to vote in person to cast a ballot on Election Day.
 Any voter that has returned a vote by mail ballot is not permitted to appear to vote in person on Election Day.